LLNL/maestrowf/docs/source/parameters.rst

   * ...

 Maestro does not do any additional operations on parameters such as cross products.
-If more complex methodologies are required to define parameters then the use of Maestro's Parameter Generator (pgen) is recommended.
+If more complex methodologies are required to define parameters then the use of Maestro's :ref:`pgen_section` is recommended.

 Defined parameters can be used in steps directly: